 Global Warming poses a major threat to Biodiversity, on land and in the oceans.
 If for example, the present rate of global warming continues, biodiversity hotspots like coral reefs, will disappear in 20 to 40 years.
+For biodiversity, each specie, no matter how big or small has an important role to play in an ecosystem.
+Various plants and animal species depend on each other and the diversity of species ensures a natural sustainability for all life forms; a healthy and solid biodiversity is self-sustaining and can recover without external intervention, from a variety of disasters.

 The United Nations Environmental Organization has designated 2011 – 2020 as the “Decade on Biodiversity”.